madhavmehndiratta/Google-Code-In-2019/README.md

 ## Task 53: Twitter Bot for posting articles from Fedora Magazine. ##

 ### Task Description: ###
 Write a python script that automatically posts tweets of links of latest articles in Fedora Magazine along with their titles.
 For example Fedora and CentOS Stream https://fedoramagazine.org/fedora-and-centos-stream/.
-Learn more about scripting from https://www.guru99.com/python-tutorials.html.
+Learn more about scripting from https://www.guru99.com/python-tutorials.html or https://www.interviewbit.com/courses/fast-track-python/.
 You can get recent articles from fedora magazine (https://fedoramagazine.org/).
 Don’t use Twitter API, for posting tweets, using Selenium or PhantomJS or any suitable web browser.
 Follow this article for more help https://realpython.com/modern-web-automation-with-python-and-selenium/

 Output - Code of python script in Github Screencast of the blog getting posted.